googleapis/google-cloud-cpp/google/cloud/examples/cloud_run_hello/README.md

 export GOOGLE_CLOUD_PROJECT=...
 ```

-This script will enable the necessary APIs, build the docker image used by
+This script will enable the necessary APIs, build a Docker image using Cloud
-Cloud Run using Cloud Build, create a service account for the Cloud Run
+Build, create a service account for the Cloud Run deployment, and then create
-deployment.
+a Cloud Run deployment using the Docker image referenced earlier.

 ```bash
 cd google/cloud/examples/cloud_run_hello